 1. If you have a piano or any tuned musical instrument, sit with your baby and play on note, then tell him/her what that note is.
 And continue as long as your baby is alert and paying attention.
 Try humming the notes while playing them as long as you can hum in the same key!

 2. Use a set of tuning forks.
 Tap them and hold them close to your baby’s ear as the sound resonates.

 3. Play classical music as much as possible.
-Use the Baroque (Largo tempo) because its cadence is the same as the alpha brain wave state.
+RBE recommends using Baroque (Largo tempo) because its cadence is the same as the alpha brain wave state.

 4. Google “sounds of musical instruments”.
 You’ll find lots of sites, some of which have free sounds of dozens of musical instruments you can listen to with your baby.
 They even have pictures with the sounds.

 Update on Perfect Pitch Training

 Jeremy Christopher (in the comments below) has kindly shared that complex music, such as the works of Beethoven, is required to facilitate perfect pitch development during the early years when language formation takes place.
 He also highlighted what I felt was a particularly important point – the link between this and language development.
 It reminded me of something Patricia Kuhl once said about teaching children a second language – if you want to teach your child a second language, you have to start in your baby’s first year of life.
 Beyond that first year, your child will have lost the ability to discern sounds from languages other than those that he is exposed to on a regular basis.
 If this is the case for language development, perfect pitch development may also be similarly affected.